dtolnay/rust-quiz/README.md

 The best questions are drawn from personal experience writing or reading Rust code and being bewildered by its behavior.

+Aim for no more than 25 lines including blank lines, but shorter than that is better.
+Questions up to 35 lines may be accepted if there is no possible way to frame the same idea more concisely.
+Aim for no wider than 40 columns.
+The only exceptions on width will be for obvious boilerplate that is not necessary to read for solving the question.

 The website shows choices for "undefined behavior" and "does not compile", but please prefer adding questions that do compile and are well-defined.